Hurricane Travel Insurance Coverage

 blueCheck icon

-Cancel For Any Reason coverage costs 40-50% more but reimburses 75% of trip costs without requiring proof of hurricane impact, ideal when tropical systems are already developing.
+Cancel-for-any-reason coverage costs 40% to 50% more but reimburses 75% of trip costs without requiring proof of hurricane impact.
+Buy this option when tropical systems are already developing.

-Hurricane travel insurance covers trip cancellation, interruption and delays caused by named storms when purchased before official naming.
-Most comprehensive plans reimburse prepaid costs if hurricanes make your destination uninhabitable or cause mandatory evacuations.
+Hurricane travel insurance covers trip cancellation, interruption and delays caused by named storms when you buy before official naming.
+Comprehensive plans reimburse prepaid costs if hurricanes make your destination uninhabitable or cause mandatory evacuations.

 Best Travel Insurance Companies for Hurricane Coverage

-We evaluated travel insurance plans based on hurricane-specific coverage terms, cost, overall MoneyGeek scores and delay requirements.
+We evaluated travel insurance plans based on hurricane coverage terms, cost, overall MoneyGeek scores and delay requirements.
 The best plans cover common carrier delays, accommodation uninhabitability and mandatory evacuations.

 1